 So, the differential diagnosis of this ECG boils down to three main possibilities:

 - AVNRT with LBBB

 - Antidromic AVRT due to WPW

-Q4.
-Is there any way to distinguish between the differential diagnoses mentioned in Q2 with 100% accuracy based on the ECG alone?
+Is there any way to distinguish between diagnoses based on ECG alone?

 The answer is no!

 The electrocardiographic differentiation of VT from SVT with aberrancy is not always possible.
 There are several electrocardiographic features (not present on this ECG) that increase the likelihood of VT: